Empowering families to live healthy, happy lives

 - Healthy Living, Happy Living / Vida Sana, Vida Feliz is an after-school, family-based obesity program.
 The 10-week program focuses on empowering children and their families to make lifelong healthy changes.

-- Collaboration with Teens Empowered for Exercise and Nutrition (TEEN) Group The TEEN group focuses on the challenges of making healthy behavior changes and helps teens build skills in motivation, mindfulness, emotion regulation, self-image, and communication.
+- Teens Empowered for Exercise and Nutrition (TEEN) Group The TEEN group helps teens learn to cook healthy meals and helps teens and families with social-emotional skill building.